- Causes & Risk Factors

 What are ichthyosis vulgaris symptoms and signs?

 The most significant finding, which is ultimately diagnostic, is the presence of very dry skin over most of the skin surface.
 The abnormal appearance of the skin is diagnostic of ichthyosis vulgaris.
-This dryness appears as rather large dry scales that seem to spare moist areas like the armpits and groin, as well as other flexural areas.
+This dryness appears as flaky scalp; deep, painful cracks in the skin; and rather small, dry scales that seem to spare moist areas like the armpits and groin, as well as other flexural areas.
+The scales are brown, gray, or white.
 The characteristic appearance is usually absent at birth but becomes obvious as the child ages.

 How do health care professionals diagnose ichthyosis vulgaris?